 Tenille Townes partnered with girls from Troop 6000 to record a new version of Somebody’s Daughter.

-Through this initiative, girls currently living in shelters, affordable housing, hotels, and other low-income or temporary living spaces have an opportunity to engage in Girl Scouts by participating in focused troop programming for their specific needs.
+Through this initiative, girls currently living in shelters, affordable housing, hotels, and other temporary living spaces have an opportunity to engage in Girl Scouts by participating in focused troop programming for their specific needs.
 This program allows girls to participate in badge earning, outdoor experiences, STEAM (Science, Technology, Engineering, Arts, and Mathematics), community service, field trips, and Girl Scout traditions and celebrations.